Why I'm proud to be an "Old Soul" in my early 20's

 The French Fry costume which I'll admit is still pretty embarrassing to look back on, resulted in me winning the Best Halloween Costume Award of the night!
 Not that I brag about this on the daily, BUT I made this a more memorable day for myself and now I can look back and recall the event with more of a vivid memory.
 And maybe @McDonald's can sponsor me??? 😊

 Performing in musicals such as "Anything Goes" and "Kismet" became the highlight of my high school career.
 Performing took me completely out of my comfort zone, forced me into voice lessons, and showed me the passion I had for music.
 I dedicated so much time to the shows after school, and lived the dream performing at night!
 It's something I'll never forget OR regret.

 Jump ahead to college and designing my own major.
 This is another decision that resulted in the best educational choices for me.
-With this decision, I actually enjoyed my classes, became eager to learn, and was more involved in my college community & inspiring students to follow their true passion.
+With this decision I actually enjoyed my classes, became eager to learn, and was more involved in my college community & inspiring students to follow their true passion as well.

 So all in all, I believe that I coincidentally continue to stand out because my past has proven to me that standing out puts me in the best position for myself and my life.

 "Old souls may have a sense of carrying the baggage of a previous life".

 Growing up, I feel as though I may have had this mentality.
 I struggled with myself, aggression, hatred, and family issues.
 But today, I choose to learn from the past, learn from previous mistakes, and always be moving forward.

 3. I've always had a thirst for knowledge and truth